vhub-team/native-db/functions/0xBB8EA16ECBC976C4.md

 # SOCIALCLUB::SC_INBOX_GET_MESSAGE_TYPE_AT_INDEX

 ## Summary
-Get's the 'type' of message at the given index.
+Get's the 'type' of message at the given index

 ## Parameters
 * **INT** msgIndex